Violet (opera): Background

 The opera is based on the life of the harpsichordist Violet Gordon-Woodhouse.

 Violet is described in Grove Music Online as follows: "A woman of wealth and social standing (somewhat imperilled by her irregular private life), she did not lead a very active public professional life, but made a considerable impression on the intellectual and artistic circles of the day".

 An important source for the libretto is the biography of Violet by her great-niece, Jessica Douglas-Home (Douglas-Home, Jessica, "Violet : The Life and Loves of Violet Gordon Woodhouse", 1997).
 Jessica appears as a character in the opera.

 Scruton was largely self-taught as a composer, and is better known as a philosopher and writer.
 Violet is the second of Scruton's two operas – it was preceded by the one-act The Minister (1998).
 According to The Times critic Hilary Finch, Scruton's first opera was influenced by Benjamin Britten, whereas according to a review by David Conway, Violet is influenced by Leoš Janáček, a composer whom Scruton was known to admire.
 The score includes a number of references to music of other composers (including Bach, Mozart and Wagner), as well as to folksong.

 The composer wrote "In Violet’s world high culture, eccentric life-style, and aristocratic manners achieved a never-to-be-repeated synthesis.
 And when that world was swept away by the First World War, a part of the English soul was lost".
 According to the programme note of the premiere performance, Violet epitomises "the sad magnificence of human folly".

+Although some writers have called Violet’s domestic arrangements a "ménage à cinq", the phrase oversimplifies a household that was not polyamorous but rather a deliberately fashioned circle of affection, loyalty, and artistic fellowship.

 The cast of the opera includes Violet, her husband Gordon (with whom she had a mariage blanc) and a circle of relatives and friends including the lesbian composer Ethel Smyth (whose role is sung by a baritone) and three of Violet's male admirers.